ChristianDaher/senior-project/README.md

 - [ ] ADMIN - Create/Update/Delete Tags
 - [ ] ADMIN - Create/Update/Delete FAQs
 - [ ] Fix Prompt page design
-- [ ] Paginate posts in dashboard and starred
+- [ ] Paginate posts in form and starred
-- [ ] Add Search by tag in dashboard
+- [ ] Add Search by tag in form
 - [ ] Add who and when a user published a post
 - [ ] Lazy load comments in a post
 - [ ] Design welcome page
-- [ ] Rename Dashboard to Forum
+- [x] Rename Dashboard to Forum
 - [ ] Add animations to the welcome page

 ### Low Priority Tasks
 - [ ] ADMIN - Edit Posts and show that it was edited
 - [ ] Fix email template designs
+- [ ] Users that sign in with google have a default password of "password"